 Well, I consider the Login alerts as the bare basics of Facebook etiquette.
 This can be annoying at times but it is well worth it.
 The Login alert means that you would get a notification in the form of an email or a text message whenever your account is accessed on any other device.
 It’s for this reason you can mark the devices you use as trusted.
 In order to access this option head over to Security Settings>Login Alerts Section> Type of alert>Click Save Changes.
 In case you receive a notification from an unknown login session immediately change your Facebook login credentials.

 I am sure you are already familiar with this method.
 The two-factor authentication is one of the most effective ways to ward off intruders.
 This is the same method used by financial institutions for online transactions.
 Every time you log in you also need to enter the OTP Pin sent to your email or phone.
 However, make sure the mobile number is the same that you have used to link your Facebook account.

 If you are wary of using the SMS and the internet for the OPT the code generator is something you should consider.
-With the code generator you can also reset the password, however, the as of now the Generator is available only for a Facebook app for iOS and Android.
+With the code generator, you can also reset the password, however, as of now, the Generator is available only for a Facebook app for iOS and Android.

 TIP: Facebook Security Checkup lets you secure your account.

 Securing LinkedIn is only more important since it’s a professional networking site and any attacks on the same can result in a huge loss.
 The hackers might not only scrape your data from your profile but also have access to your private emails with employers and this is something that can land you in jeopardy.

 Sadly unlike Facebook and other Social Networks, LinkedIn doesn’t offer a slew of security features.
 Yes, it does boast of several options that can be toggled to see how your profile would appear but this is not something that guarantees immunity from the attackers.